 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Ra Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87 Vegetation & Wildlife Manage the pinyon-juniper type to emphasize the production of mule deer.
 Yes No Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87-1 Wildlife Locate and analyze peregrine falcon habitat.
 Documents and correct disturbances to peregrine falcons and their habitat.
-Yes Yes An analysis of project impacts to per part of the EIS (see Section 3.8).
-Th mitigation for impacts to sensitive sp monitoring plan (EIS Appendix J).
+Yes Yes An analysis of project impacts to peregrine falcon habitat was completed as part of the EIS (see Section 3.8).
+The proposed project would implement mitigation for impacts to sensitive species as described in the mitigation and monitoring plan (EIS Appendix J).
 Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 87 Wildlife Continue periodic inspection and maintenance of existing wildlife exclosures and restoration projects.
 Develop reports as needed to describe results of studies.
 Improve the level of protection and maintenance at these sites to ensure their continued informational value for wildlife management.
-No No The standard and guideline is not ap Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 90 Prescribed Fire Use prescribed fire to treat vegetation for water yield, forage, and wildfire habitat improvement.
-Yes No Mine operations would include activit area or increase the possibility of ac result in increased risk of fire and wo fires that occur.
-The proposed project and fire management as described in Appendix J).
+Yes No Mine operations would include activities that would change fuel loads in the area or increase the possibility of accidental ignition of a wildfire, which would result in increased risk of fire and would change the severity and extent of fires that occur.
+The proposed project would implement mitigation for fuels and fire management as described in the mitigation and monitoring plan (EIS Appendix J).
 Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 90 Timber & Prescribed Fire Activity fuels and natural fuels will be reduced to manageable levels.
 Fuels management may include fuelwood harvest, chipping, piling, and/or prescribed broadcast burning.
-Yes No While mine operations would not pre manage fuel loads and achieve vege surrounding the project area, additio required to mitigate potential risks to Section 4.
+Yes No While mine operations would not preclude the use of prescribed fire to manage fuel loads and achieve vegetation management objectives on lands surrounding the project area, additional safety considerations would be required to mitigate potential risks to mine operations.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89 Engineering / Roads & Trails Based on Transportation O&M Plans identified alternative routes for new trails near urban centers and/or main travel routes.
 Gather information for cost estimating and design criteria.
 Includes trail location and selection, survey design and field review.
-Yes No An analysis of project impacts to trai Section 3.9).
-The proposed project w trails as described in the mitigation a Trail reconstruction would meet Fore Section 4.
+Yes No An analysis of project impacts to trails was completed as part of the EIS (see Section 3.9).
+The proposed project would implement mitigation for impacts to trails as described in the mitigation and monitoring plan (EIS Appendix J).
+Trail reconstruction would meet Forest Service trail construction standards.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89 Engineering / Trails Construction of new trails identified in Transportation O&M Plan, including necessary inspections, pre-construction activities, and contract administration.
-Yes No An analysis of project impacts to trai Section 3.9).
-The proposed project w trails as described in the mitigation a Trail reconstruction would meet Fore Section 4.
+Yes No An analysis of project impacts to trails was completed as part of the EIS (see Section 3.9).
+The proposed project would implement mitigation for impacts to trails as described in the mitigation and monitoring plan (EIS Appendix J).
+Trail reconstruction would meet Forest Service trail construction standards.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89-1 Fire / Fuels Construct or reconstruct capital improvements to support fire, administrative, and other multifunctional activities in compliance with FSM 7310 and energy conservation requirements.
-No No The standard and guideline is not ap uideline is not applicable to the proposed project.
+No No The standard and guideline is not applicable to the proposed project.